(Photo courtesy of NetPS Plant Finder)

-Blue Sedge's attractive grassy leaves remain steel blue in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Blue Sedge is primarily valued in the garden for its interestingly mounded form.
+Its attractive grassy leaves remain steel blue in color throughout the year.

 Blue Sedge is a dense herbaceous evergreen perennial grass with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.